We use our proprietary methodology to produce these rankings. Learn more →

 New York University’s Tisch School of the Arts has fully capitalized on its proximity to Broadway and is now one of the most respected creative centers in the world.
 The school’s approach to the fine arts has always been interdisciplinary and included cutting edge technology.

-The school has a Video Game Design degree now available as a four-year Bachelor of Fine Arts or two-year Master of Fine Arts.
+The school has a Video Game Design degree is available as a four-year Bachelor of Fine Arts.

 Students will receive a well-rounded education in the theory behind games and the hands-on experience needed for the field.
 The undergraduate program offers areas of specialization in: